Skip to main content

 Monthly usage

-Your subscription includes a monthly usage allowance for server-side compute (flow cytometry dimensionality reduction, clustering, and image-analysis model training).
+Your subscription includes a monthly usage allowance for the work that runs on Conspecta's servers: image-analysis detection, and the flow cytometry clustering and dimensionality reduction you choose to run on a server rather than in your browser.
 See Compute usage for how usage is tracked and what consumes it.

 A few facts that apply across all plans: